Hawaii volcano's lava oozes toward key Big Island highway

 Mauna Loa awoke from its 38-year slumber Sunday, spewing volcanic ash and debris into the sky.
 The molten rock is drawing thousands of awestruck viewers to Route 200 as it passes near Volcanoes National Park, and they endure a thick smell of volcanic gases and sulfur to watch the wide stream of lava creep closer.

 “It’s a thrill,” said Kathryn Tarananda, 66, of Waimea.
-She set two alarms to make sure she didn’t miss her chance to see the sun rise against the backdrop of the eruptions.
+She set two alarms to make sure she didn’t miss her chance to see the eruptions at sunrise.
 “We’re out in the middle of raw nature.
 It’s awe inspiring that we live in this place. ...
 I feel really, really fortunate to be an islander.”

 The lava tumbling slowly down the slope has drawn within several miles of the highway, which runs through old lava flows.
 Known as Saddle Road, it bisects the island, connecting the cities of Hilo and Kailua-Kona.
 If it becomes impassable, the alternative is a longer coastal road, adding several hours of driving time.